d-uzlov/k8s-homelab/video/ome/readme.md

 Streaming with WebRTC requires open ports.

-This deployment creates a LoadBalancer service with ip `stream_ip`.
+This deployment creates a LoadBalancer service with IP `stream_ip`.
 You need to set up port forwarding from matching external port to specified address.
 You need to forward both ports from the `webrtc-ice` service.